 5512 Sand Road in Vars, ON

-If you approach a snow plow from the opposite direction, shift right so there is enough space for the plow to pass you safely.
+Move aside.
+Snow plows often drive along the centre line of a roadway to remove snow.
+If you are approaching a snow plow from the opposite direction, shift right, if conditions allow, to ensure there is enough space for the plow to pass you safely.

 City Snow Vehicle Receives Sideguard Safety Device